Maximum Coaching’s Certified coach training programme – 2019-20

 - Develop confidence in working with strong emotions without becoming enmeshed

-- Improve your ability to challenge the client’s unhelpful assumptions and perspectives
+- Improve your ability to challenge clients’ unhelpful assumptions, perspectives and behaviours

 GROUP COACH MENTORING